 With Call Park you put a call on hold in a system-wide "parking area".
 The call can then be retrieved from any line on the phone system of your company (but not from external phones!)

-In practice, when you park a call the system assigns it to a special virtual extension to this parking spot.
-The system will tell you this extension and you can hang up your phone.
-You can then retrieve the call from any other phone in the office by dialing the relevant virtual extension.
+In practice, when you park a call the system assigns it to a special virtual extension.
+The system will tell you the number of this extension and you can hang up.
+You can then retrieve the call from another phone by dialing the relevant virtual extension.
 Until you retrieve the call, the caller will be hearing music as if on a regular hold session.